Criminal Restitution and Bankruptcy

 Bankruptcy is a democratized system that offers debt discharge for all debtors who are unable to pay their debts, even those who have become entangled in the criminal justice system.
-As we have mentioned before, debtors who are imprisoned are allowed to file bankruptcy and discharge those debts that are allowed under the bankruptcy code.
+As we have mentioned before, debtors who are imprisoned are allowed to file bankruptcy.
+Through bankruptcy, they can discharge those debts that are allowed under the bankruptcy code.

 But what happens if a debtor has criminal restitution payments that he/she wants to discharge?